Y8Games/y8-construct3-sdk/README.md

 - open your game/new construct3
 - Right click in a Script folder and click add script
 - Copy the c3Example_y8 main.js and paste into your main.js of the game.
+In main.js line no:33 **appId : "5ea39283d559303d5320eef4"** replace your app Id and line no:66 **var ChannelId = "00000000"** replace your channelId
 - Then copy the y8API sheet from c3Example_y8 and paste into your game.
 - Now Y8 functions should be available in the event tabs